AmmarBagharib/solution_architect/README.md

 - Implemented Scraping Agent with caching mechanism
 - Implemented Mathematics Agent for cost calculations and budget validation
 - Implemented Solution Architect Agent with architecture patterns
-- Working on Master Agent implementation
+- To implement Master Agent as an interactive chatbot LLM